 Within the sphere of human capital, there are two subcategories that you also need to consider at an absolute minimum:

-Time is often the most cited problem for why a strategy is deemed unrealistic.
+Time is often the most cited reason why a strategy is deemed unrealistic.

 There are a few steps that you can take to address this issue in your strategic plan:

 - Ensure that all Objectives, Projects & KPIs are properly allocated to individuals.
 Granted this doesn't solve the problem, but it does help demonstrate that you've considered the human resourcing element of your strategy.